Non-Recourse, Ground-Up Development and Substantial Rehabilitation Multifamily Financing

-HUD loans, unlike most bank loans, are absolutely asset based, meaning that HUD scrutinizes the property location, the pro forma rents and expenses, and of course the development team to ensure it successfully comes out of the ground.
-HUD 221(d)(4) loans are more costly to originate and take longer to close than traditional loans, but if working with an experienced intermediary, the costs and timing to originate an FHA 221(d)(4) insured loan are far outweighed by the benefits in the form of leverage, interest rate risk mitigation, recourse and more.
+HUD loans, unlike most bank loans, are almost completely asset based.
+This means that HUD scrutinizes the property location, pro forma rents and expenses, supply in that submarket, and, of course, the development team to ensure the project successfully delivers.
+HUD 221(d)(4) loans are more costly to originate upfront and take longer to close than traditional loans, but if you're working with an experienced intermediary, the costs and time to originate an FHA 221(d)(4) loan are far outweighed by the benefits in the form of leverage, interest rate risk mitigation, recourse, and more.

-- An annual audit of operations is required.
+An annual audit of operations is required.

-- Hard second liens are not allowed but soft seconds and stock pledges are allowed if structured in accordance with HUD requirements.
+Hard second liens are not allowed, but soft seconds and stock pledges are allowed if structured in accordance with HUD requirements.

-- The minimum loan amount is $2,000,000; exceptions are made on a case-by-case basis.
-Generally speaking, most 221(d)(4) construction loans are $15,000,000 and above.
+The minimum loan amount is $4 million, although exceptions can be made on a case-by-case basis.
+However, most 221(d)(4) construction loans are $10 million and above.
 There is no maximum loan amount.

 commercial space limitation